In this section: Learn how to negotiate with your publisher and retain the rights you want so that you are able to use your work in the future.

 As a scholar working in a milieu where the rewards of publishing are impact and prestige rather than personal monetary gain, you presumably want the largest possible audience for your work, and the ability to disseminate it however you see fit.
 Sometimes publication agreements are at odds with these goals.

 What to do before you sign

-You automatically hold the copyright to the work you created, giving you control over how that work is reproduced, distributed, modified, displayed, and performed.
-These are a bundle of rights, and can be divided in different ways.
+You automatically hold the copyright to the work you created and that gives you control over how that work is reproduced, distributed, modified, displayed, and performed.
+These are a bundle of rights, and they can be divided in different ways.

 What do you want to be able to do with your work?

 Put it on your website or in IDEALS?